-The Marrickville Parklands Plan of Management is to be reviewed in ten years to ensure it aligns with Council's operational plans and objectives.
+The Marrickville Parklands Plan of Management is to be reviewed in 5 years (minor review) ten years (major review) to ensure it aligns with Council's operational plans and objectives.

 The Inner West Council

 The Inner West Council area is located five kilometres west of the Sydney Central Business District (CBD) and includes the former Marrickville, Ashfield and Leichhardt Local Government Areas (LGA).
 The Inner West Council has a resident population of 185,000 people and extends from near Sydney Airport and the Cooks River to the south, borders Erskineville and Redfern to the east, Sydney Harbour to the north and adjoins Five Dock, Burwood and Campsie to the west.